 ACT test-takers must arrive at their designated test center by 8:00 am.
 Once students have completed the check-in process and are seated, the test typically begins around 8:30 am.

-The ACT dates are fast approaching; only five dates are left this year.
+The ACT dates are fast approaching; only two dates are left this year.
 Securing an ACT test date that suits your schedule is very important.
 Be sure to schedule your test date well before your college's deadline.
 Remember to check back here for test dates and registration deadlines!